 The month of November is all about being thankful and we spend the month working on our Thanksgiving Research Project!
 This research project incorporates reading, research, writing, vocabulary and higher-order thinking skills.
 We also do a lot of art projects, cooking, plus math & literacy centers as part of our Thanksgiving research project!

 Each research project kicks off with a schema map.
 This is where we share what we already know about our new topic.
 As we complete our research project, we add new learning and address any misconceptions.
-For our Thanksgiving project, we spend a week on turkeys, a week on Pilgrims and a week on Native Americans so each week has a schema map!

 As we work our way through our research and writing, all of our learning is recorded in our research journals!

 Our research is conducted with read alouds and videos!
 And all of our learning is recorded on graphic organizers The students then use these charts to do their writing!

 To bring vocabulary into our research projects, we work on labeling!
 We do whole group labeling and learn the words and definitions and then the students complete their own labeling in their research journals!

 We Are Thankful

 Our major focus during this time is being thankful.
 We discuss the things we are thankful for and write about being thankful!

 As part of our lessons and discussions on being thankful, we also discuss needs and wants!

 Thanksgiving Art Projects